munificent/craftinginterpreters/book/the-lox-language.md

 ```

 Next, we need a way to create instances.
 We could add some sort of `new`
-keyword, but to keep things simple, in Lox *the class itself is a factory
+keyword, but to keep things simple, in Lox the class itself is a factory
-function for instances*.
+function for instances.
 Call a class like a function and it produces a new
 instance of itself:

 ```lox